mathesar-foundation/mathesar/docs/docs/installation/docker/index.md

 ### 400 Bad request

-If you are getting `400 (Bad request)` when visting Mathesar using a domain name or an IP address, it might be happening due to the domain name is not whitelisted correctly.
-Please follow the instructions for [accessing using a domain name](#configuration)
+If you are getting `400 (Bad request)` when visting Mathesar using a domain name or an IP address, it might be happening due to the domain name not whitelisted correctly.
+Please follow the instructions for [accessing using a domain name](#configuration), m